Highlights of the Program

 • Providing a high-level overview of the EU policy framework for sustainable plastics under the Green Deal

-• Key EU strategies and action plans shaping circular economy and plastics regulation
+• Reviewing key EU strategies and action plans shaping the circular economy and plastics regulation

-• Adopted and upcoming legislation across the plastics life cycle from design to use
+• Examining adopted and upcoming legislation across the plastics life cycle from design to use

 • Addressing recycling targets, waste reduction rules, and green claims affecting plastic products